9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 ####[[⬆]](#contents) <a name='ui'>Interface Questions:</a>

 * What is the screen resolution of the iPhone 5, 6, 6+. and iPad Air 2?
+* What units is the resolution measured in?
 * Explain the purpose of Interface Builder, what is a NIB file?
 * What image filetype should iOS UI assets be saved in?
 * Describe some differences between a Storyboard and a standard NIB file.